Nikeweke/EXPA--Docker/examples/node-hrm/README.md

-# DOES NOT WORK for now
+# DOES NOT WORK for now on WINDOWs 7